MCP LatAm Tools

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

 Validates a Brazilian CNPJ (Cadastro Nacional da Pessoa Jurídica) using the official Receita Federal checksum algorithm.
-Use this tool when processing Brazilian company registrations, B2B invoices, supplier onboarding, or any document requiring a valid Brazilian company taxpayer number.
-Accepts formatted (12.345.678/0001-90) or unformatted input.
-Returns whether the CNPJ is valid and the formatted CNPJ.
+Use this tool when processing Brazilian company registrations, B2B invoices, supplier onboarding, e-commerce orders, or any document requiring a valid Brazilian company taxpayer number.
+Input must be a 14-digit string (with or without formatting).
+Returns whether the CNPJ is mathematically valid, along with the cleaned CNPJ.
+Does not verify if the CNPJ is active in the Receita Federal database.

 | Name | Required | Description | Default |